girirajvyas/101-series/SDLC.md

 It is a set of guidlines, can be implemented via below frameworks
  - Scrum
  - Kanban
- - Xtreme Programming
+ - Extreme Programming (XP)

- - Lean (it is manufacturing model included in Software industry)
+**Use when:**
+ - best choice for customers with uncertain requirements and creative projects.

+**Pros:**
+ - Seeks to release software cycles quickly, to respond to a changing market.
+ - Due to continous feedback in every iteration, users get to see quick improvements and feels ownership
+ - Gained lots of momentum in recent years.
+Using Agile methodology is often a selling point when hiring staff.

+**Cons:**
+ - Produces what the client wants quickly, but if the client doesn’t know what they need, developers waste time.
+ - Can also lead to a project going off-track by relying too heavily on customer feedback.

-### Agile Estimation Techniques:
+### 2.1 Agile Estimation Techniques:

  > Estimation is one of the simplest, yet most frightening activities that software professionals face.
 So much business value depends on it.
 So much of our reputations ride on it.
 So much of our angst and failure are caused by it.
 It is the primary wedge that has been driven between business people and developers.
 It is the source of nearly all the distrust that rules that relationship.    - Robert C Martin (Uncle Bob)

  - **Planning Poker**
    - All participants use numbered playing cards and estimate the items.
+   - There are free online tools as well that can be leveraged.
    - Voting is done anonymous and discussion is raised when there are large differences.
    - Voting is repeated till the whole team reached consensus about the accurate estimation.
    - Planning poker works well when you have to estimate a relative small number of items (max 10) in a small team (5-8 people).
    - Tip: try to keep the voting between affordable numbers.
-Maximize the highest card to 13 points.
+Maximize the highest card to 13 points in case of 3 week sprint and to 8 in case of 2 weeks sprint.
  - **T-shirt Sizes**
    - This is a perfect technique for estimating a large backlog of relative large items i.e Features
    - Especially when you have several concurrent scrum teams working on the same product.